 Wrightwood 659 is pleased to partner with the Smart Museum of Art to co-present the Chicago exhibition of The Allure of Matter.

 Since the 1980s, Chinese contemporary artists have cultivated intimate relationships with their materials, establishing a framework of interpretation revolving around materiality.
-Their media range from the commonplace to the unconventional, the natural to the synthetic, the elemental to the composite: from plastic, water, and wood, to hair, gunpowder, and Coca-Cola.
+Their media range from the commonplace to the unconventional, the natural to the synthetic, the elemental to the composite: from plastic, water, and wood, to hair, and gunpowder.

 Artists continue to explore and develop this creative mode, with some devoting decades of their practice to experiments with a single material.
 For the first time, The Allure of Matter brings together works from the past four decades in which conscious material choice has become a symbol of the artists’ expression, representing this unique trend throughout recent history.